awcodes/trov/README.md

 ## About Trov

+:exlamation::exclamation: Do not install this in an existing application unless you know what you are doing.

 A Laravel / Filament starter kit for CMS functionality on websites.

 Please star these awesome repos and/or sponsor all of these people's hard work: